tigh-latte/presentations/editor-fix-golang/presentation.md

 ## Problems with Go

-Then as far as Golang is concerned, that animal is a duck:
+Then as far as Go is concerned, that animal is a duck:

 ```go
 func serveCustomer(d Duck) {